 Someone other than me will pay my tuition bill.
 How do I add them as an authorized user to my account?

-If you would like to authorize someone else to view your account and pay your student account balance, you can add an authorized user, but not until you get your account info in the summer.
+If you would like to authorize someone else to view your account and pay your student account balance, you can add an authorized user, but not until you receive your account info.
 Authorized users may be added and deleted as necessary, but only by the student.
 It is the student's responsibility to set up authorized users for their student account.

 To add an authorized user to your student account, log in to your Student Account, click the Authorized Users Tab and follow the prompts.
-The authorized user you have specified will receive an email notification which contains an initial eBill password and login instructions.
-An email notification will be sent to each address provided when a new eBill becomes available.
+The authorized user you have specified will receive an email notification that contains an initial eBill password and login instructions.
+An email notification will be sent to each address provided when a new eBill becomes available

 My first bill shows a charge for a double room.
 Does that mean I've definitely been assigned to a double?

 The "double room" charge on your bill is only a holding charge, and does not guarantee that you will be placed in a double.
-Your bill will be updated accordingly when final room assignments are made in August.
+Your bill will be updated accordingly when final room assignments are made.
 Questions about housing assignments or this charge on your bill can be directed to Residential Education and Housing Services.

 All enrolled students must have healthcare insurance that covers primary care services in Los Angeles County.
 Occidental offers a student health insurance plan through United HealthCare Insurance that covers primary, urgent, emergency, pharmaceutical and behavioral health care locally, nationally and internationally.
 There are no breaks in coverage, so you will be covered while on winter and summer breaks.
 Full details on Oxy's student health insurance plan through United HealthCare are available on the Emmons Wellness Center website.
 The Occidental Student Health Insurance Program (OSHIP) may be waived for students who are covered under a parent's policy or have other health care coverage.
 If you do not waive the student health insurance, you will be automatically enrolled in the student health plan and the full amount will be billed to your student account.
 You can view the Emmons billing and insurance frequently asked questions or contact email@example.com for more information.